deepak7642/deepak7642/README.md

   Email : kauradeepak26@gmail.com

-  #### Follow me for fascinating projects, Do ⭐ the repository, if it helped you in anyway and your feedbacks are always welcome it will help me to improve !!!!!
+  #### Follow me for fascinating projects, Do ⭐ the repository, if it helped you in anyway and your feedbacks are always welcome !!!!!

   [![Deepak's GitHub stats](https://github-readme-stats.vercel.app/api?username=deepak7642)](https://github.com/deepak7642/github-readme-stats)